Kitten named ‘Stormie’ saved by Tampa officers during Hurricane Ian - NewsBreak

 TAMPA, Fla.
 (WFLA) — A pair of Tampa police officers made a rescue while out on patrol during Hurricane Ian.

-The Tampa Police Department said two of its offers spotted a kitten alone and scared on Florida Avenue near Fletcher as Tampa was feeling the impact of Hurricane Ian.WATCH: Florida man waves US flag during Hurricane Ian
+The Tampa Police Department said two officers spotted a kitten alone and scared on Florida Avenue near Fletcher as Tampa was feeling the impact of Hurricane Ian.WATCH: Florida firefighters rescue woman from flooded car

 The officers took the tiny animal to Veterinary Emergency Group for evaluation.
 Within an hour, the kitten found a new home with a family of four.